Cameron says will unveil EU demands in November

 So far Britain has only said the demands will cover four general areas: an opt-out from the bloc's drive for an "ever-closer union"; economic competitiveness; protecting countries that are not in the euro; and curbing welfare for EU migrants to Britain.

-It has now been two and a half years since the British premier announced his plans to seek reforms of the EU and then hold an in-out referendum on Britain's membership of the 28-nation club
+It has now been two and a half years since the British premier announced his plans to seek reforms of the EU and then hold an in-out referendum on Britain's EU membership.

 © 2015 AFP